codership/galera/Docs_tommi/python3/source/installationmysql.rst

 ======================================================
- Downloading and Installing Galera Cluster on MySQL
+ Installing Galera Cluster for MySQL
 ======================================================
-.. _`Downloading and Installing Galera Cluster on MySQL`:
+.. _`Downloading and Installing Galera Cluster for MySQL`:
 .. index::
-   pair: Installation; Galera Cluster on MySQL
+   pair: Installation; Galera Cluster for MySQL

-If you have decided to install Galera on a MySQL Cluster, proceed as follows:
+If you want to install *Galera Cluster for MySQL*, proceed as follows:

-1. Download the Galera Cluster as a binary package for your Linux distribution from (https://launchpad.net/codership-mysql/+download).
+1. Download the *Galera Cluster for MySQL* as a binary package for your Linux distribution from (https://launchpad.net/codership-mysql/+download).
 2. Verify the download using the MD5 sum that Launchpad generates.
 3. Follow the Linux distribution specific instructions in the